Your water heater, like every part of your plumbing, requires regular maintenance and possible repairs.

 Water Gets Too Hot

-Sediment buildup inside a water heater can damage the thermostat and its sensor, making the heating element work harder, heating the incoming cold water higher than the water temperature setting.
+Sediment buildup inside a water heater can damage the thermostat and its sensor, making the heating element work harder.
+This results in heating the incoming cold water higher than the water temperature setting.
+If you suspect this, read more about how to test your water heater’s thermostat.

 The excessively hot water may scald someone in your home.
 Plus, high temperatures create more pressure inside the water heater tank.
 If the pressure relief valve fails to release the pressure automatically, the water heater can actually explode.